Abstinence: Drugs

+Nicotine

-Tobacco smokingSmoking cessation is the action leading towards the discontinuation of the consumption of a smoked substance, mainly tobacco, but it may encompass cannabis and other substances as well.
+Smoking cessation is the discontinuation of a smoked or vaporized substance, such as tobacco or anything containing nicotine.

+Alcohol

-AlcoholTeetotalism is the practice and promotion of complete abstinence from alcoholic beverages.
+Teetotalism is the practice and promotion of complete abstinence from alcoholic beverages.

 Some common reasons for choosing teetotalism are religious, health, family, philosophical or social reasons, and, sometimes, as simply a matter of taste preference.
 When at drinking establishments, they either abstain from drinking or consume non-alcoholic beverages such as tea, coffee, water, juice, and soft drinks.

 Contemporary and colloquial usage has somewhat expanded teetotalism to include strict abstinence from most "recreational" intoxicants (legal and illegal, see controlled substances).
 Most teetotaller organizations also demand from their members that they do not promote or produce alcoholic intoxicants.